tpkidney754/TwoWheelRobot/README.txt

 building.

 The make file will output an executable as follows:
-host: proj
+host: TwoWheelRobot
-bbb: pro1bbb
+bbb: TwoWheelRobotbbb
-frdm: projfrdm.elf
+frdm: TwoWheelRobotfrdm.elf

 To run testing run the make file as follows:
 	make target DEFINES=-DTEST